pystardust/ani-cli/README.md

 A cli to browse and watch anime.
 This tool scrapes the site [gogoanime](https://gogoanime.pe).

+> Currently not working reliably.
+>
-> Please participate in the discussion on the scope of the project: [#273](https://github.com/pystardust/ani-cli/discussions/273)
+> Please give your input on the pinned issue #312 if you're getting the "normal quality doesn't exist" error

 ## Usage
   ```